icyflame/tnpedia-csv-to-wiki/output.md

 **Particular skills:** No

-**Dual degree specific information:** Yes.
-Even they weren&#39;t open for dual degree.
-After PPT we talked to them and after that they opened for us.

 **Notes:** If you have interest in core go for it.
 Don&#39;t get distracted if core companies aren&#39;t coming.
 Most importantly keep patience you&#39;ll definitely get a core job if you have patience.

-**Source information:** PPT was the best source. something available on web too.
-Many professors in EE department also know very well about the company some of them are previous employees of CESC.

 **Parting advice:**